 |Education records directly related to a student maintained by an educational intuition or party acting on its behalf, such as grades, transcripts, class lists, student schedules, student identification codes, student financial information, or student disciplinary records.||Yes|

 |Sensitive Personal Information||A Social Security Number, driver’s license, state identification card, passport number, account log-in, financial account, debit/credit card number in combination with any required security or access code, password, or credentials allowing access to an account, precise geolocation, racial or ethnic origin, religious or philosophical beliefs, union membership, the contents of a consumer’s mail, email unless the business is the intended recipient of the communication, biometric information processed for the purpose of uniquely identifying the consumer, personal information collected concerning a consumer’s health or sexual orientation.||Yes|

 Personal information does not include:

 - Publicly available information that is lawfully made available to the general public from federal, state, or local government records.

 - Information excluded from the CPRA’s scope:

 - Health or medical information covered by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the California Confidentiality of Medical Information Act (CMIA) or clinical trial data.

 - Personal information covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act (FRCA), the Gramm-Leach-Bliley Act (GLBA) or California Financial Information Privacy Act (FIPA), and the Driver’s Privacy Protection Act of 1994.

 We obtain the categories of personal information listed above from the following categories of sources:

-- From third-parties that interact with us in connection with the services we perform.
-For example, from our fund administrator for funds we advise on.
+- From third parties that interact with us in connection with the services we provide.

 Use of Personal Information